COS301-SE-2020/Puzzle-Generator/README.md

 ### Jaynill Gopal
 u15175295
-* Jaynill was responsible for the deployment of the website and github branching.
+* Jaynill was responsible for the server setup and maintenance, deployment of the website to Heroku and github management.
 * https://jaynillg.github.io
 * http://www.linkedin.com/in/jaynill-gopal-5b32381a4